Safe Data Governance Privacy Notice

 We only collect information about you if we have a reason to do so–for example, to provide our Services, to communicate with you, or to make our Services better.

 We collect information in three ways: if and when you provide information to us, automatically through operating our services, and from outside sources.
-Let’s go over the information that we collect in the next section.
+Let’s go over the information that we collect.

 We may also get information about you from other sources.
 For example, if you create or log into your account through another service (like Google) or if you connect your website or account to a social media service (like Twitter), we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
 The information we receive depends on which services you authorize and any options that are available.